 This Site is largely stocked with middle aged conifers and the aim will be to carry out keyhole felling to accommodate the turbines wherever possible to avoid adverse environmental impacts; this will also minimise both the amount of felling and the area of Compensatory Planting that may be required.
 Keyhole felling, as opposed to the alternative of clear felling, will not have as great an impact on the local environment.
 Keyhole felling aims to avoid woodland loss wherever possible and where this is not possible, to have the smallest possible area of felling within afforested areas.
 The size of the keyhole is dependent on a number of factors relating to the crop, turbine selection and other factors such as the presence of protected species.

 A complete forestry assessment will be carried out to provide the information required by The Highland Council and Scottish Forestry and to provide all the necessary advice and information, including a complete assessment of the growing stock and the volume of timber that would need to be felled, as required for the Environmental Impact Assessment.

 Design mitigation has been embedded into the Site design as a result of the Environmental Impact Assessment surveys where possible.
 Factors considered throughout the project development have taken cognisance of the following:

 - Consideration of important viewpoints such as Dunnet Head and seeking to reduce the horizontal extent of the proposed Development;

 - Consideration of how the proposed Development would fit with other windfarms in the area and cumulative effects on views;

-- The road layout uses as much existing forestry road as possible, reducing the amount of new track and water crossings required for the construction of the proposed Development;
+- The road layout used as much existing forestry road as possible, reducing the amount of new track and water crossings required for the construction of the proposed Development;

-- Appropriate stand-off distances have been integrated into the Site design to ensure there is no impact on the underground power cable connecting Lochend Windfarm.
+- Appropriate stand-off distances were integrated into the Site design to ensure there is no impact on the underground power cables traversing the site.

 In addition, SPR will ensure there are no detrimental effects for residents on their telecommunication services.